FBigler/DWL-Project/README.md

 ## How to run this repository

-The lambda functions run entirely an AWS account.
-If you wan't to run this code and run the data pipelines copy it into a own lambda function inside your AWS environment.
-You need to set up an lambda layer inside the AWS environment.
+The lambda functions run entirely on an AWS account.
+If you wan't to run this code and run the data pipelines copy it into your own lambda function inside your AWS environment.
+You need to set up an lambda layer inside the AWS environment to be able to run the lambda functions.
 Requirements can be found in the txt file.